architect/arc.codes/src/views/docs/en/reference/project-manifest/shared.md

 description: Configure <code>src/shared</code> code
 ---

 Configure the location of shared code.
+For a full example, see [Sharing Code](../../guides/developer-experience/sharing-code).

 ## Syntax